Working towards true emotional freedom

 Evidence based research shows MBSR Program (8-week) to be effective in helping chronic pain and fatigue, depression, anxiety, life stress, psoriasis, cancer and in supporting self-care.

 As an adaptation inspired by the MBSR, MBCT is especially developed for the treatment of depression.

 MBCT offers a different way of relating to experience, and helps prevent rumination— the negative patterns of thinking and feeling that may escalate towards depressive relapse.

 MBCT is now recommended in the guidelines of the National Institute of Clinical Excellence (NICE) as a treatment of choice for people who have suffered three or more episodes of depression.

 My qualifications in teaching mindfulness are gained in Oxford University and recognised by the University of Massachusetts Medical School.

 I am also a qualified and experienced Yoga teacher.
 The liberating power of combining scientific knowledge about human anatomy with wisdom in our emotional and spiritual bodies has never ceased to surprise me.

-Please join me in discovering the power of a mindfulness practise!
+Join me in discovering the power of a mindfulness practise!